 What's with Sabrina's cameo?
 Well, look at her design over time.
 She took a major leap from being semi-formal to quite casual.
 Think about her for a second.
 She's intimidating with her strong Psychic Powers, red eyes, and general demeanor.
 Despite this she's just as good and nice as any of the other Gym Leaders.
 Sabrina knew she scared people, didn't like this, and decided to change herself.
 She decided to do a movie to help show she's not as creepy as she seems..
 She should have chosen her role better, though.

 When you fight the Shadow Triad guy first time, his payout is 180 per level.
 Next time, his payout is 100 per level, even though the other two you fight in the same place have payout 180 per level.
 Considering that in Icirrus City, payouts of all three are 180 per level, this can make sense.
 Why he gives temporarily lower payout?
 Because he lost to you previously, so he couldn't give as much next time (because players could get from that point to that point in one day, while Icirrus City fights are once per season, so that's much more time).

-Colress, the new character to basically replace N. His only interest is bringing out the potential of Pokémon, and he believes this is done by having Pokémon work with trainers.
+Colress, the new character who replaces N's role in Team Plasma.
+His only interest is bringing out the potential of Pokémon, and he believes this is done by having Pokémon work with trainers.
 He doesn't care at all about the world going on around him at all.
 And whereas N had to be convinced that he might be wrong, Colress was always looking for a better answer.
 In other words, he's the exact opposite to N.

 Colress=Colorless.
 Fits with the black/white theme